kizito9898/IT-Documentation/README.md

 - Real experience from home lab environments simulating MSP-like issues
 - Structured troubleshooting and documentation workflow
-- Personal growth log as I develop toward a full-time IT support role
+- Personal growth log as I develop toward a full-time IT support role .

 This is more than just notes.
 It's a living portfolio, created out of dedication to build practical, real-world knowledge and help others along the way.

 ---
 ## Let’s Connect

-If you're an **MSP, CTO, or remote team hiring manager** looking for someone with:
+If you're an **MSP CEO, CTO, or hiring manager** looking for someone with:

 - The ability to learn fast
 - Practical troubleshooting mindset